mvolkmann/blog/src/htmx.md

 - Send HTTP responses that can include headers and bodies that contain text or HTML.

+Good choices have tooling that supports the following:

+- Fast server startup with no complex build process to support iterative development.
+- Automatic server restarts after source code changes are detected.
+- Good HTML templating support such as JSX, rather than relying on string concatenation.
+- Syntax highlighting of HTML in code editors.

-One tech stack that meets all these criteria is Typescript with Bun and Hono.
+One tech stack that meets all these criteria is
+<a href="/blog/topics/#/blog/typescript/" target="_blank">TypeScript</a> with
+<a href="/blog/topics/#/blog/bun/" target="_blank">Bun</a> and
+<a href="/blog/topics/#/blog/hono/" target="_blank">Hono</a>.

+Other popular tech stacks for htmx include:

+- Go with {% aTargetBlank "https://templ.guide", "templ" %}
+- Python with Flask (see the `render_template` function) or Django (see the `loader.get_template` and `template.render` methods)

 ## Browser Reload in Development